rachelgabrielli-pm/lucio-r2/README.md

 Step 2: Build the pre-credit ICP (Ideal Customer Profile)
-         → Extracts what top performers looked like BEFORE credit → The only output the partner can act on to change future behavior
+         → Extracts what top performers looked like BEFORE credit

 Step 3: Write the weekly digest
          → Combines Step 1 classification + Step 2 ICP